svylabs/protection-market/WHITEPAPER.md

 ### 1.1 Liquidation Risk in DeFi

-Collateralized lending protocols rely on automated liquidations to maintain solvency.
-While effective for protocol safety, liquidations impose significant costs on borrowers:
+Automated liquidations are foundational to DeFi lending protocols.
+While effective for protocol solvency, liquidations impose severe costs on borrowers:

-- Forced sale penalties
+- Forced asset sales at a discount
-- Slippage during volatile markets
+- Slippage during volatile market conditions
 - Cascading liquidations that amplify systemic stress

-Borrowers today have only two options:
+Borrowers today face a limited choice set:

-- Over-collateralize inefficiently
+- Maintain inefficiently high overcollateralization
-- Monitor positions continuously and react manually
+- Monitor positions continuously and intervene manually

+Neither option offers flexible, market-priced liquidation protection.

-### 1.2 Limitations of Existing Solutions
+### 1.2 Limitations of Existing Risk Solutions

-Current DeFi risk solutions focus on _post-event compensation_ (insurance, hedging) or _protocol-level parameter tuning_.
+Most existing DeFi risk products focus on **post-event compensation** (insurance, options, hedging) or **protocol-wide parameter tuning**.
 These approaches do not:

 - Improve the real-time health of a specific loan
-- Allow market pricing of liquidation risk
+- Allow open market pricing of liquidation risk
-- Enable third parties to supply temporary downside capital
+- Enable third parties to supply temporary collateral buffers

-There is no native mechanism for borrowers to **buy additional collateral backing from the market**.
+There is no native primitive for borrowers to _buy additional collateral backing_ for a defined period of time.

 ---

-## 2. Core Concept
+## 2. Core Concept: Liquidation Buffers

-The Protection Markets Protocol enables a borrower to temporarily increase the safety of a loan by purchasing protection from an open market.
+Liquidax enables borrowers to attach **Liquidation Buffers** to existing loans.

-Protection takes the form of **underwriter-supplied collateral** that:
+A Liquidation Buffer consists of **underwriter-supplied collateral** that:

 - Is locked for a fixed duration
+- Is non-withdrawable by the borrower
 - Is junior to borrower collateral
-- Is non-withdrawable by the borrower
-- Is consumed first in liquidation
+- Is consumed first during liquidation
-- Directly improves loan health metrics
+- Directly improves loan health metrics while active

-Protection exists only while third-party collateral is present.
-There are **no insurance claims and no payouts to borrowers**, and underwriter principal is not guaranteed.
+Liquidation Buffers exist only while third-party collateral remains locked.
+There are:

+- No insurance claims
+- No borrower payouts
+- No principal guarantees for underwriters

+Protection improves loan survivability by altering the collateral structure itself, not by compensating losses after liquidation.

 ---

-## 3. Roles
+## 3. Roles in the Liquidax Protection Market

 ### 3.1 Borrower

-- Opens a loan via a CDP or lending protocol
+- Opens a loan via a lending protocol or CDP
-- Purchases protection for a chosen duration
+- Purchases a Liquidation Buffer for a chosen duration
 - Pays a time-based protection fee
-- Benefits from improved liquidation resistance
+- Benefits from increased liquidation resistance

 ### 3.2 Underwriter

-- Supplies collateral to back a specific loan
+- Supplies collateral to form Liquidation Buffers for specific loans
-- Earns borrower-paid fees for providing liquidation resistance
+- Earns borrower-paid fees proportional to capital and time at risk
-- Bears the risk of collateral loss due to liquidation **or adverse price movements**
+- Bears explicit liquidation risk and market price risk

+Underwriters may lose some or all supplied collateral, even if the loan is not liquidated.

 ### 3.3 Challenger

-- Stakes capital against the loan surviving the protection period
+- Stakes capital against loan survival during the buffer period
-- Provides adversarial price discovery
+- Provides adversarial price discovery and risk signaling
 - Receives underwriter reward capital if liquidation occurs
 - Loses stake if the loan remains solvent

+Challengers act as short sellers of loan survival.

-### 3.4 Oracle / Adapter
+### 3.4 Oracle / Integration

-- Reports liquidation outcomes and collateral accounting data
+- Reports finalized liquidation outcomes and collateral accounting data
-- May be implemented natively by the CDP or by an external oracle / adapter
+- Implemented natively by the lending protocol or by a smart wallet managing the loan position

 ---

 ## 4. System Architecture

-### 4.1 Integration Assumptions
+### 4.1 Separation of Concerns

-The Protection Markets Protocol **does not implement lending logic or loan accounting**.
+Liquidax **does not implement lending, debt issuance, or liquidation logic**.

-Instead, it assumes integration with:
+Instead, it coordinates:

-- CDP / lending protocols, or
-- Smart wallets managing loan positions

-These integrators are responsible for:
+- Protection markets
+- Capital commitments
+- Fee flows
+- Settlement outcomes

+Loan accounting and liquidation enforcement remain the responsibility of integrated protocols or wallets.

+### 4.2 Integration Responsibilities

+Integrators must:

-- Recognizing protection collateral as valid collateral
+- Recognize Liquidation Buffers as valid, junior collateral
-- Excluding protection collateral from borrower withdrawals
+- Exclude buffer collateral from borrower withdrawals
-- Enforcing junior priority of protection collateral in liquidation
+- Enforce priority consumption of buffer collateral during liquidation
-- Applying protection expiry and decay rules
+- Apply buffer expiry and decay rules
-- Exposing liquidation and collateral consumption data
+- Expose finalized liquidation and collateral consumption data

-The protocol itself only coordinates markets, capital flows, and settlement.

----

-### 4.2 Liquidation and Accounting Data Requirements

-For correct settlement, integrations **must provide reliable accounting data**, either directly from the lending protocol or via an oracle.

-Required data includes:

-- Whether a loan was liquidated or not
-- Timestamp or block number of liquidation (if any)
-- Whether liquidation was partial or full
-- Amount of protection collateral consumed
-- Remaining protection collateral value at expiry

----

 ### 4.3 Integration Models

 Supported integration approaches include:

-- **Native CDP Integration**
-  Lending protocols natively support protection collateral as a distinct collateral class and emit finalized liquidation events.
+- **Native Protocol Integration** – Lending protocols natively support Liquidation Buffers as a distinct collateral class

-- **Smart Wallet Integration**
-  Wallets manage loan sub-accounts where protection collateral is visible to liquidation logic but inaccessible to the borrower.
+- **Smart Wallet Integration** – Wallets manage loan sub-accounts where buffers affect liquidation logic but remain inaccessible to borrowers

-- **Adapter-Based Integration**
-  External contracts index protocol events, apply protocol-specific rules, and relay finalized liquidation and accounting states.

 ---